Skip to main content

 Outline Of Syllabus

-8) Financial planning and control through budgeting
+• Apply financial planning and control techniques through effective budgeting practices and tools.

 Teaching Methods